Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 The second agent addressed in the private note will receive a notification in their account.
 Subsequent replies by the second agent will be visible on the **Private Note** tab.

+You can find all conversations where other agents mentioned you.
+To do so, use the **@Mentions** option at the top of the Inboxes list.

 ### Delete a Private Note

 To delete a private note you have already sent, follow these steps: